priankagopi/Natural-Language-Processing/Sentiment-Classification-using-IMDb-Movie-Reviews-Dataset/README.md

 ## Usage
 To reproduce the sentiment classification task using this project, follow these steps:

-Clone the repository: git clone https://github.com/priankagopi/your-repo.git \
+Clone the repository: git clone [repository address] \
-Install the required dependencies: pip install -r requirements.txt \
+Install the required dependencies. \
 Execute the script or notebook for data preprocessing and model training. \
 Evaluate the model's performance on the test set and generate the classification report. \
 Modify the code as needed for further experimentation or fine-tuning.